getredash/website/src/pages/kb/data-sources/amazon-athena-setup.md

 ## Troubleshooting

 If you're getting an error message saying: **"Insufficient permissions to execute the query."**, then make sure that you gave permissions to the IAM user to access the S3 bucket where the data is stored.

+### AWSQuicksightAthenaAccess

+When using Athena you need the following S3 permissions:

+* Read permissions for the buckets you query from.
+* Write permissions for the Query Results bucket.

+The later is supposed to be covered by the AWSQuicksightAthenaAccess policy, but it defines this only for the following buckets: `arn:aws:s3:::aws-athena-query-results-*` .

+If you use a different bucket location, you need to specify it in your custom policy.
+The required permissions for the query results bucket are:

+                "s3:GetBucketLocation",
+                "s3:GetObject",
+                "s3:ListBucket",
+                "s3:ListBucketMultipartUploads",
+                "s3:ListMultipartUploadParts",
+                "s3:AbortMultipartUpload",
+                "s3:CreateBucket",
+                "s3:PutObject"

+For the data buckets the permissions we have on our help page should be enough.